trofi/trofi.github.io.gen/posts/333-to-chromium.md

 ## On `firefox`

-I was a happy `firefox` since it's `1.5` release.
+I was a happy `firefox` user since the `1.5` release.
 Internet says it was released in 2005.
 This made a 20-year run for me.
 The web changed so much since then.
-Adobe Flash went away and web 2.0 `javascript`-heavy applications took it's place.
+Adobe Flash went away and web 2.0 `javascript`-heavy applications took its place.
 At some point I had to start using content filtering extensions to be able to browse the web.

 `firefox` was able to keep up with the times most of the time.
 It felt